codeFliers/JAVA-EE/README.md

 Companies behind database provide different types of "drivers" that implements the different interface of the JDBC to make it work.

+To comunicate with a database, a connection have to be establish.
+Then, three types of request exist:
+-*Statement* (used to Create, alter, drop (...) db.
+It does have bad performance so it have to be use occasionaly.
+No parameter !)
+-*PreparedStatement* (better perf and parameters accepted) -*CallableStatement* (execute stored procedures)